 Must complete the Bachelor’s Suspension Readmission Process which can be found in Atlas under the Student tab and follow all required steps in the readmission process by the Suspension Readmission Deadline (established by Valencia and listed in the Important Dates and Deadlines Calendar at https://catalog.valenciacollege.edu/importantdatesdeadlines/).

 Agencies and organizations which provide financial assistance/scholarships (federal and state government, businesses, etc.) may have requirements relative to withdrawal, course repeats and grade forgiveness which are more stringent than those described below.
 It is your responsibility to verify the effects of enrollment and/or withdrawal upon your financial assistance (financial aid, scholarships, grants, etc.).

-Students in bachelor’s degree and advanced technical certificate programs are limited to two attempts in the same course.
-The same course usually means the subject prefix and course number are the same when posted on a Valencia transcript.
+According to State Rule 6A-14.0301, you may attempt the same course only three times at Valencia College including the original grade, repeat grades and withdrawals at any point in the term.
+The same course usually means the subject prefix and course number are the same when posted on a Valencia College transcript.
 Courses that have been deemed equivalent will all count as attempts even if the current course number is not the same as your previous attempt(s).
 Being enrolled in a course for credit beyond the Drop/Refund Deadline counts as an attempt.
-The Drop/Refund Deadline for each term is listed in the Academic Calendar in the online official catalog.
+The Drop/Refund Deadline for each term is listed in the Important Dates and Deadlines document.

 Notice to Students Seeking to Withdraw from a Course(s)

 Before you withdraw from a course, you should be aware that course withdrawals:

 - Will increase the cost of your education

 - May affect your transfer grade point average